keboola/connection-docs/components/extractors/database/mongodb/index.md

 ![MongoDB new export filled](/components/extractors/database/mongodb/mongodb-3.png)

-*Tip: Export few documents using the [Raw Export Mode](#raw-export-mode) first -- it will help you see document structure (in Strict Format) for which you need to write mapping.*
+*Tip: Export few documents using the [Raw Export Mode](#raw-export-mode) first -- it will help you see the document structure (in Strict Format) for which you need to write mapping.*

 ### Primary Key
 Since MongoDB identifies each document in a collection uniquely by `_id`, we recommend to set